 It wasn’t long after I started making dinner that I thought it might best be renamed “Beer Bath Pork Tacos.”
 My beautifully spiced roast was a little undersized and it was up to its neck in the pool!

 I love that it was such a quick dish to throw together and was confident it would be a crowd pleaser.
 And I wasn’t disappointed.
-The tacos were delicious, not a bit was leftover, and if I had one suggestion to make it would be to use a shoulder roast.
+These Pork Tacos were delicious, not a bit was leftover!
+Definitely, a nice change of pace if you don’t want to serve Slow Cooker Chicken Fajitas again. and if I had one suggestion to make it would be to use a shoulder roast.
 Someone brought me up the loin and I don’t think they shred nearly as nicely or are as juicy.
 But this is coming from a gal who could take or leave a pork chop for the same reason.
 They don’t knock my socks off like other cuts of pork.